pkgxdev/pkgx/docs/running-anything.md

 ```

 In general it's a good idea to specify fully qualified names in
-scripts, etc. since these will always be unambiguous.
+scripts, etc. since you want these to work forever.

 ## Running System Commands